apache/qpid-site/input/releases/qpid-jms-master/docs/index.md

 + **failover.startupMaxReconnectAttempts** For a client that has never connected to a remote peer before this option control how many attempts are made to connect before reporting the connection as failed.
 The default is to use the value of maxReconnectAttempts.
 + **failover.warnAfterReconnectAttempts** Controls how often the client will log a message indicating that failover reconnection is being attempted.
 The default is to log every 10 connection attempts.
 + **failover.randomize** When true the set of failover URIs is randomly shuffled prior to attempting to connect to one of them.
 This can help to distribute client connections more evenly across multiple remote peers.
 The default value is false.
++ **failover.amqpOpenServerListAction** Controls how the failover transport behaves when the connection Open frame from the remote peer provides a list of failover hosts to the client.
+This option accepts one of three values; REPLACE, ADD, or IGNORE (default is REPLACE).
+If REPLACE is configured then all failover URIs other than the one for the current server are replaced with those provided by the remote peer.
+If ADD is configured then the URIs provided by the remote are added to the existing set of failover URIs, with de-duplication.
+If IGNORE is configured then any updates from the remote are dropped and no changes are made to the set of failover URIs in use.

 The failover URI also supports defining 'nested' options as a means of specifying AMQP and transport option values applicable to all the individual nested broker URI's, which can be useful to avoid repetition.
 This is accomplished using the same "transport." and "amqp."
 URI options outlined earlier for a non-failover broker URI but prefixed with *failover.nested.*.
 For example, to apply the same value for the *amqp.vhost* option to every broker connected to you might have a URI like: